Playsout/playsoutsdk_demo_ios/README.md

 ### 1) Environment Preparation

-Android 5.0(SDK API Level 21) or later.
+XCode 11.0 or later.

-Gradle 4.2.1 or later.
+iOS 16 or later.

-Physical device running Android 5.0 or later.
+Physical device running iOS 16.0 or later.

 ### 2) Enabling Services

 Before using the Playsout Mini Game Container service, you need to enable the service for your app(contact business partners to access the control platform).
-After enabling the service, note down the SDKAppID and SDKSecretKey, which will be used in subsequent steps.
+After enabling the service, note down the SDKChannelID and SDKSecretKey, which will be used in subsequent steps.
+You can use test chanelID & SDKKey for testing now.

 <div align="center">
   <img src="https://github.com/Playsout/playsoutsdk_demo_android/blob/main/docs/images/channel_key.png?raw=true" alt="channel_key" />